 Photo courtesy Alaska SeaLife Center – Puffin Paintings

 Finding the perfect souvenir is at the top of every traveler’s to-do list and Alaska is a great place to do just that.
-While visiting the Last Frontier, you will find unique souvenirs that celebrate the unforgettable landscapes, incredible wildlife and rich, enduring cultures of the state.
+While visiting the state, you will find unique souvenirs that celebrate the unforgettable landscapes, incredible wildlife and rich, enduring cultures.

 While there are mainstay souvenirs like the ulu, a traditional, Native Alaska knife found in just about every gift shop in the state (don’t forget to pack it in your checked luggage on your way home!), Alaska boasts many one-of-a-kind gifts as well.
 Here’s a look at some of our favorites.